nvmker/OwlVagrant/README.md

 * Install [VirtualBox](https://www.virtualbox.org/).
 * Install [Vagrant](https://www.vagrantup.com/).
-* Install the `vagrant-vbguest` plugin (on Debian based systems, you will need to install the package `ruby-dev` for this to work):
+* Install the `vagrant-vbguest` plugin (on Debian based systems, you will need to install the package `ruby-dev` for this to work, e.g. `apt-get install ruby-dev`):
 ```
 vagrant plugin install vagrant-vbguest
 ```